-Trader coaching, consulting, and trade review is available on a case-by-case basis.
+Trader coaching and mentoring are available on a case-by-case basis.

 Consultations may cover: